nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

  ["Parsing User Input and Getting the Right Command"](#parsing-user-input-and-getting-the-right-command) section.</span>

-**(Step 1)** When the `WorkoutCommand#execute()` method is called, it will identify that the workout action is of type `delete`.
+**(Step 1)** When the `WorkoutCommand#execute()` method is called, it will identify that the workout action is of type `/delete`.
 Subsequently, it will call the `WorkoutList#deleteWorkout()` method to perform the deletion of the workout.
 <br><br>
 The following sequence diagram is the detailed procedure for Step 2's `WorkoutList#deleteWorkout()`: